HomeDing/homeding.github.io/examples/blink.md

 # The Blink-Ding Example

-> #Draft
+> #Draft incomplete docu

-The Blink-Ding Example is a perfect project that you can use for your first experience with the HomeDing library or programming a ESP8266 board.
+The Blink-Ding Example is a very simple project that you can use for your first experience with the HomeDing library and programming a ESP8266 board.

 It only requires a NodeMCU Board only or any other ESP8266 based board that has at least 4 MByte Flash Memory.

 Be sure your environment is prepared as lined out in the [setup instructions](examples/setup).

 ## Uploading the sketch